acouvreur/twitch-channel-points-hackathon/STORY.md

 ## Challenges we ran into

 - Work together remotely and organize team work
+- Making a short but punchy presentation video
 - Technical challenges
   - How to interact with Twitch API
   - Writing a Minecraft plugin